learninglab-dev/the-resources/data/resources/people/mike-o/Automator_Batch_Rename.md

 ![](https://files.slack.com/files-pri/T0HTW3H0V-F01KTPYL010/screen_shot_2021-01-25_at_3.56.54_pm.png?pub_secret=66b95b0c00)

-To do this, we are going to create what is called a 'Quick Action' inside Automator, which will allow us to right-click a folder in Finder that contains files, run the Automator 'Quick Action', but without even having to open the Automator application!
+To do this, we are going to create what is called a 'Quick Action' inside Automator.
+A renaming Quick Action will allow us to right-click a folder with nested folders and files, and then Automator will run that Rename Quick Action without even having to open the Automator application!

 To start, open 'Automator', and once open, click 'File' and then 'New'.